awein/SleepProxyClient/README.md

 ### Requirements
 To get this running, a Sleep Proxy Server on your local network is required.
 If present, it will announce itself via mDNS as `_sleep-proxy._udp`.
-Such a server is included in many Apple devices like its network products "Time Capsule" and "AirPort Express".
-But an Apple TV or any Mac running 10.6 or above can be turned into a sleep proxy server too.
+Such a server is included in many Apple devices, like Apple TV or HomePod, as well as its (now outdated) network products "Time Capsule" and "AirPort Express".
+Any Mac running 10.6 or above can be turned into a sleep proxy server too.

 ### Status
 SleepProxyClient is pretty stable and ready for everyday use.